MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/uwp.md

 ## 1. Prerequisites

-Before you begin, please make sure that the following prerequisites are met:
+Before you begin, make sure that the following prerequisites are met:

 * Your project is set up in Visual Studio 2017 Update 15.9 or later.
 * You are targeting devices running Windows 10 build 16299 or later.